 - Certified letter from the Department of Work and Pensions

-- The 16-19 Bursary Fund is a limited fund and the School will prioritise allocation.
+- The 16 to 19 Bursary Fund is a limited fund and the School will prioritise allocation.
 There will be 3 priority groups, categorised as high (Level 1), medium (Level 2) and low (Level 3).

 - The Sixth Form Bursary Fund Committee will meet to consider applications at all levels.

-- Students will only receive their bursary payments if they have secured 100% attendance at School.
+- Students will only receive their bursary payment if they have secured 100% attendance at School.

 - Medical Procedure or illness supported by a Doctor’s Certificate or Hospital letter